Irieo/IntEG/README.md

 []

 ### The code reproduces the benchmarks from the paper
-Note that result files are not uploaded to github due to limits on individual file size and on repository in general.
+Note that model output files are not uploaded to github due to limits on individual file size and on repository size in general.